 * Further reading about what is a balanced portfolio more in this brief article, or a long article and here you can find Ray Dalio’s famous “All-weather portfolio”.

 The same way you can perceive Fixed-Interest loans & Equity as Stocks due to their upside potential but at the same time potential riskiness during the recession.
-While buy to let investments which are cash-flow can be interpreted as Bonds.
+While buy to let cash-flow investments can be interpreted as Bonds.

 There is no single silver lining in finding what’s right for you, as your appetite for risk can vary greatly from others, but there is one thing you should always have in mind.
 Portfolio balance should be constantly adjusted according to economic cycles and the distribution of your rent and fixed-interest and equity loans should be adjusted accordingly.
 Success in investments should not be measured by short-term investment yields, but by long-term performance, taking into the account defaults and capital loss.